 Conclusion

-Upgrading both such low level library in an enterprise software was quite a challenge and came with lots of unknown.
+Upgrading both such low-level library in an enterprise software was quite a challenge and came with lots of unknowns.
 As usual, it is not because it compiles that it works.

 The upgrade was started quite early in the software release process to ensure there was time to fix all runtime unknowns.